 We have a ‘School Council' which consists of 16 pupils; a boy and a girl, chosen by their class teacher and class from years 1, 2, 3 and 4.
-This group meets with Ms Jewitt once a month, usually on a Wednesday afternoon.
+This group meets once a month, usually on a Wednesday afternoon.
 Like many meetings there is an agenda, drinks and a healthy snack of fresh or dried fruit.

 The School Council makes decisions, after consulting with their peers, about changes in our School.
 Recent decisions have been; playground developments, thinking about how to improve the school toilets and cloakrooms and selecting three charities for the school to support this year.

 Why do we need School Councils?

 For many years all the decisions about children were made by adults.
 But adults don’t always make the right decisions, sometimes because they haven’t talked to the children about the issue.

 By being on the School Council the children are able to help the adults in our School make the right decisions for the children and the School.

 What is the job of a School Councillor?